davidmcclure/literary-interior/writing/techne-sqlite/post.md

 ORDER BY offset;
 ```

-Just as a gut check on the method, here at the trends for a couple words we'd expect to mark beginnings:
+Just as a gut check on the method, here are the trends for a couple words we'd expect to mark beginnings:

 ![](single/young.png)